 Your child is now much more confident with decoding and reading.
 Please continue to listen to them daily as they grow in confidence and develop an enjoyment of reading.
 Visit the library and start to look for a few books by an author they enjoy so they can begin to talk about favourite authors.
 It might be Oliver Jeffers or the wonderful Julia Donaldson or Francesca Simon ?
 Try and find time to curl up and share favourite books together in your home language too.

 As previously, most children will bring home a weekly list of spellings to learn for a test each Monday.
 Please look on dojo for homework pieces.
 Also, remember e-books are readily available and a great resource for the children.

 Long Term Planning

-If you wish to know further information relating to the curriculum in Class 2 please do not hesitate to speak to Mrs Honeyman or Miss Naylor, the class teachers.
+If you wish to know further information relating to the curriculum in Class 2 please do not hesitate to speak to Mrs De Carteret, the class teacher.